 In order for students to be able to see their grades via Gradescope, grades must be “Published”.
 You can do so by clicking Publish Grades.
 You can check whether or not grades have been published by looking at the top right indicator.
 It will say “Grades Published” in blue if grades are published, or “Grades Not Published” in grey if they are not.
 You can also unpublish grades by clicking on Unpublish Grades.

 Publishing grades does allow students to see their graded work, but simply publishing grades won’t notify students.
 If you wish to send an email to the students who submitted work, you can notify them by clicking Compose Email and filling out the form.
+By default, the email notification contains some basic assignment statistics, but you may choose to remove these if you’d like.
 Only students who have a fully graded submission will be emailed.
 Once your grades are published, you can see which students have viewed their grades by looking at the “Viewed?” column on the Review Grades page.
 If the eye icon is blue , the student has viewed his or her exam.

 With Gradescope, students have the ability to submit regrades requests with statements as to why they think their submission should have another look.
 You can disable this feature by clicking Disable Regrade Requests either on the Review Grades page, or from the Regrade Requests page.